kachick/wait-other-jobs/README.md

   ```
   Similar problems should be considered in matrix jobs.
 See [#761](https://github.com/kachick/wait-other-jobs/issues/761) for further detail

-## Timing
+## Startup grace period

-Judge whether the checkRun state is OK or bad at the moment.\
+Judge whether the checkRun state at the moment.\
-When some jobs will be triggered after this action with `needs: [distant-first]`, it might be inaccurate.\
+When some jobs are triggered late after this action, we need to use the following configurations.
-Basically we set large `wait-seconds-before-first-polling` for this case.

-However, using a `wait-list` may avoid this problem.
+An example of using a `wait-list`.

 ```yaml
 with: